rescod3/watermark-photos/README.md

 # watermark-photos
-Application for adding watermark to photos.
+Application for adding watermark to photo.